bitternut hickory (Carya cordiformis)

 In the winter.
 Bitternut hickory twigs seem to have been touched by Midas!

-Where to find shagbark hickory.
+Where to find bitternut hickory.
 E. Lucy Braun, in The Woody Plants of Ohio (1961, 1989; The Ohio State University Press) tells us it “has a wider range than any other hickory, extending farther north and slightly farther west.
-It is a tree of mesic situations, and general in Ohio.”
+It is a tree of mesic situations, and general in Ohio.
+It is easily recognized from midsummer until growth starts in the spring by the valvate yellow-scurfy terminal bud”

 Scanned Image from an Old Book